 A player's reliability score is calculated as a percentage between 1 and 100, with 100 percent being fully reliable.
 A reliability score of at least 60 percent means you have a reliable rating.
 Both singles and doubles ratings have a corresponding reliability score.

 For example, a player who consistently plays and enters match scores will have a more reliable rating than a player who has played once or twice, or only plays against the same person.
-As you play more, enter your scores and play a broader range of people, your DUPR rating becomes more reliable.
+As you play more, enter your scores, and play a broader range of people, your DUPR rating becomes more reliable.
+According to CBS Sports, rating-based systems like DUPR are becoming increasingly central to how recreational and competitive pickleball events are structured nationwide.

-Players can use the reliability score to have more insight into their rating and a better understanding of their current rating.
-Clubs can use the reliability score to better evaluate players, and may even use it as a threshold for event eligibility to ensure players have a good, competitive experience.
+Players can use the reliability score to have more insight into their rating and a better understanding of their current level.
+Clubs can use the reliability score to better evaluate players, and may even use it as a threshold for event eligibility to ensure players have a good, competitive experience

 Play more.
 Your match count and the recency of those matches are a big component of your Reliability Score.
 But not all matches are equal in how much new information they provide to the accuracy of your rating.
 In order to make your rating more reliable, focus on playing matches that satisfy the following criteria:

-Each match you play will increase your score, but the amount it goes up will depend on many factors that consider how much new information we are getting from the match.
-Since your Reliability Score is measuring our confidence that the rating is an accurate representation of your current skill level, your score will decrease over time if you are not recording matches.
+Each match you play will increase your score, but the amount it goes up will depend on many factors that consider how much new information DUPR is getting from the match.
+Since your Reliability Score is measuring DUPR's confidence that the rating is an accurate representation of your current skill level, your score will decrease over time if you are not recording matches.

 There are many ways to get a passing reliability score (60 percent).
 The key here is that there are many paths you can take to make your rating more reliable, but some paths might require more matches than others.
 The biggest takeaway is to play frequently and against a broad group of players, so that DUPR's system has more information on your performance.